Communication Studies (CM)

 CM 3331.
 Free Lance Writing.
 3 Semester Hours.

 Study and analysis of prose, poetry, and dramatic literature for the purpose of developing the ability to coordinate voice and thought in both informal and formal interpretative reading.
-(Formerly SE3331) Recommended prerequisite: CM/SE 1341.
+Writing intensive course.

 CM 3332.
 Publication Writing.
 3 Semester Hours.